cyprich/Obsidian/School/VaCT.md

 2 types

-- Unmanaged - scaling, fault tolerance, availability is managed by you - EC2
+- Unmanaged - you manage scaling, fault tolerance, availability - you have full control - install it on EC2
-- Managed
+- Managed - the stuff is usually built into the service - Amazon RDS?

 Which one to choose